 A photo posted by James Coffee Co. (@jamescoffeeco) on

 Independently owned and operated James Coffee Co. is located in an airy loft-like space.
-Boasting neon lights and wall art, it just may be the coolest place in the city to enjoy your daily dose of caffeine.
+Boasting neon lights and wall art, it just may be one of the coolest San Diego cafés.
 They roast their own beans and even make vanilla for their lattés.

 6. Mostra Coffee